vlad-rada/Exenco-Light-Show/README.md

-See an early demo of the MC 1.21.6 vladra fork of this plugin here: https://www.reddit.com/r/Minecraft/comments/1llizuu/light_shows_in_mc_contains_flashing_lights/
+See an early demo of the MC 1.21.6 vladra fork of this plugin here: https://packaged-media.redd.it/fb0hlsvhud9f1/pb/m2-res_720p.mp4?m=DASHPlaylist.mpd&v=1&e=1751076000&s=60e5e05186eabeeac7f3b0740249521019ae5346

+The following is the old README from Exenco's original plugin, it will be updated as time goes on.
+For now, if you're looking to get started, please see my updated documentation here: https://github.com/vladra/Exenco-Light-Show/wiki

 # Light-Show